Ultraicee/tpsNet/README.md

 **preprocess**

-we rectified stereo images sampled from the in-vivo endoscopy stereo video.
+We rectified stereo images sampled from the in-vivo endoscopy stereo video.

 **split**